International Falls, Minnesota: FM

 The local Icebox Radio Theater produces radio drama broadcasts on 106.9 FM, with a power output of one watt.

 AM

 Television

 Local cable television service is offered by Midcontinent Communications.

 Newspaper

+The Journal

-The local newspaper was The Journal which closed in June, 2021.
+Since 1911 the local newspaper was The Journal which announced its closure on June 3, 2021, with June 24, 2021 being its last edition.

+Rainy Lake Gazette

+On Friday, July 16, 2021, CherryRoad Media Inc. distributed Volume 1, Issue 1 of its newest publication, the Rainy Lake Gazette.